kubeshop/monokle/docs/form-editor.md

 # Using the Form Editor

-## **Using the ConfigMap Properties Form**
+## **Using the Resources Properties Form**

-Monokle shows properties for ConfigMap resources:
+Monokle shows properties for Kubernetes resources:

 ![Form Editor](img/form-editor-1.5.0.png)

-Clicking "ConfigMap" at the top of the Editor opens the  form fields editor for key ConfigMap properties, allowing you to edit/discover all available properties without having to learn or lookup the corresponding YAML/resource documentation.
+For example, clicking "ConfigMap" at the top of the Editor opens the  form fields editor for key ConfigMap properties, allowing you to edit/discover all available properties without having to learn or lookup the corresponding YAML/resource documentation.
 Any changes made and saved (with the Save button on the top right) are written back to the underlying YAML.

 ## **Using the Object Metadata Editor**